snowyu/amforth/trunk/doc/source/faq.rst

 atemgas and very sensitive, be absolutly careful!
 Rebuilt the hex files with the proper frequency (F_CPU setting).

-Finally check the terminal settings: default are 9600 8N1, no flow control.
-If your terminal has different settings, change them.
+Finally check the terminal settings: For the AVR devices the default settings come from the file :file:`preamble.inc` and are set to 38400 8N1, no flow control.
+It is possible and the preferred way to overwrite these settings in you application setup file.
+Some example application do so.
+The MSP430 defaults (9600 8N1) are hard coded inside the device settings and cannot be changed easiely (currently).

 Finally check the hardware.
 You may add a LED (or a scope) to the TX pin to check wether the controller sends out the boot message upon reset.
 Plug off all programmers (they may